denizensofhell/ripper/README.md

 - `ripper audio`: Download audio from a YouTube URL.
 - `ripper video`: Download video from a YouTube URL.
-- `ripper bpm`: Find the BPM of a song.

 ### Examples